codepharm/.github/profile/README.md

 # Welcome to the [<img src='https://codetracklift.github.io/codeTrackLift/logos/giphyPharma2Code.gif' alt='codeByPete logo' width='30'>](https://www.codebypete.com) **```[codePharm]```** 🐮

-This is a place for new and upcoming software developers to practice 🤝 collaborative coding 💻
+We are a group of freelancer developers who work on our client projects, as well as collaborate with other developers.
+The codePharm was organically developed as our 🤝 collaborative coding 💻 development hub.

 > 🧪 Some of us come from a pharma background 💊 && we all love to code 🧑🏻‍💻 👩🏼‍💻 👨🏻‍💻